The Lemosho Route uses a gradual ascent and strategic acclimatisation days for your greatest chance at a successful summit

 You'll start to ascend up into the alpine moorland today and gain altitude.
 The flora changes once you're out of the rainforest, with fig and rubber trees making way for the Giant Heather and Erica.

-The most challenging element comes at the end of the day, where you'll climb over the Shira Ridge (3,600 meters above sea level) before descending onto the Shira Plateau to camp.
+The most challenging element comes at the end of the day, where you'll climb over the Shira Ridge (3,600 metres above sea level) before descending onto the Shira Plateau to camp.

 Kilimanjaro_Unsplash_CCCrispin_Jones_kkfyhg